kojiwell/kojiwell.github.io/docs/vim.md

 - `Esc` -- Return to normal mode from insert or replace mode
 - `Esc`+`Esc` -- Return to normal mode from command or visual mode

+## Search

+- `/word` -- Find the next occurence of 'word'
+- `/word/c` -- Find the next occurence of 'word', ignoring case
+- `:noh` or `:nohlsearch` -- Un-highlight words

 ## Vim Plugin

 ### Vim-plug